 - antihistamines to reduce severe itching

-Regular and appropriate skin care can also improve skin condition, support sleep and improve quality of life.4 A non-medical product such as Eucerin AtoControl Acute Care Cream can be used alongside a medical product to soothe skin during a flare-up and has been proven to considerably improve sleep and quality of life when used alongside Eucerin AtoControl Body Care Lotion.4
+Regular and appropriate skincare can also improve skin condition, support sleep and improve quality of life.4 A non-medical product such as Eucerin AtoControl Acute Care Cream can be used alongside a medical product to soothe skin during an eczema flare-up.
+Studies show this cream considerably improves sleep and quality of life when used alongside Eucerin AtoControl Lotion.4

 - Overview of Atopic Dermatitis, Avena-Woods C, Am J Manag Care, 2017 June, Vol. 23, No. 8, Supplement S115-123